kmaida/reStart-angularjs/README.md

 * closures with IIFEs
 * single responsibility
 * modular
-* (mostly) flat file structure
-* fixed minification issues
+* Sass

 To Do

 * Add image minification task to Gulp
-* Add error handlers to Gulp pipes